Scholarcy B2B Lead Generation

 After analysing their customer profiles and personas, we got to work by searching for prospective institutions and the contact details of potential decision-makers within these institutions.
 We were able to find 994 LinkedIn profiles which matched our requirements and 1006 email addresses split across libraries and research offices.

 Once our audience was nailed down, we began to implement our content strategy.
-With B2B email marketing, it’s not just a case of sending an email about what your company does and hoping some will buy it.
+With B2B email marketing, it’s not just a case of sending an email about what your company does and hoping some will buy your product or service.
 You need to offer them value.
 You need to show them that your product is the right product for them.

 Scholarcy already had some interesting material to help begin conversations, it just needed to be enhanced.
 We sent out a whitepaper they had written which explained the methods and tools that librarians could use to help their researchers effectively screen the literature and educate students about information literacy.